MurhafSousli/ngx-scrollbar/README.md

 <button (click)="scrollEl.scrollYTo(0)">Scroll to top</button>
 ```
-Or use the `ViewChild` decorator to get the scrollbar component reference
+Or use the `ViewChild` decorator to get a reference of the scrollbar component

 ```ts
 @ViewChild(ScrollbarComponent) scrollEl: ScrollbarComponent;